RAiU14/Network-Automations/README.md

 > I do **not take any responsibility** for how this tool is used — especially for **commercial purposes**, product sales, or automation in production environments.
 Use it at your own discretion and risk.
 > Always validate EOX details directly from [Cisco's official website](https://www.cisco.com) before making any business decisions.
 > Use requirements.txt to install all the dependencies for the program to work.
-> Cisco PID: Cisco
+> Cisco PID: A simple program tool to smartly figure out the device series and to check in the product page.
 > [Complete Automation In Progress]
 > Something not working?
 Let me know!
-> Sample.py shows how you can use the program.
+> Sample.py shows how you can use both the program.
 ![EOX Screenshot](https://github.com/user-attachments/assets/f20ba7df-7c48-4884-9737-0c562fed54cb)